mervecoskunn/lotus-project/README.md

 * I want to sort the list of all products in different ways so that I can identify the name, low-high prices and products based on category
 * I want to sort a specific category of products so that I can identify filter or just sort the products by name.
 * I want to easily get information about what I have searched for and how many results the search generated so that I can see if the product is available.
+* I want to see user comments and scores about the products and I want also like to see the average score.

 ### Purchasing And Checkout